PLCnext/MqttGdsConnector/MqttClient_Technical_Details.md

 Only one client, and one concurrent server connection, is currently supported.

-The client will publish the value of all configured GDS ports at a fixed frequency of 500ms.
+The client will publish the value of each configured GDS ports at the specified frequency.
 Data from each GDS port can be published to multiple MQTT topics.

 The client will subscribe to all configured MQTT topics.
 The payload from any new message on a subscribed MQTT topic can be written to one or more GDS ports.